China ready to work with Nigeria to tackle modern-day slavery – Official

 “The abolition of slavery is a major advancement in human society.
 As we are aware, in contemporary times, new forms of slavery have emerged, especially the modern-day subtle, concealed, and undefended forms of slavery.

-“For example, today, child and adult slavery and forced labour are illegal in almost all countries, as well as being against international laws.
+“For example, today, child and adult slavery and forced labor are illegal in almost all countries, as well as being against international laws.

-“But human trafficking for labour and for sex bondage continues to affect tens of millions of adults and children.
+“But human trafficking for labor and for sex bondage continues to affect tens of millions of adults and children.

 “So it is time for us to join hands and seek solutions for their elimination.